 Up at 5am, out of the alberge at 5:30am, I was the first one out.
 I smiled to myself in the dark and thought now that I've done that, I'm never doing it again.
 It was chilly and the first hour was downright cold but I must say, the sunrise an hour later behind me was spectacular and I was feeling good.
-Destination Logrono and a hotel room, I was stoked, and I was finally crossing over into the La Rioja wine region, but then, it all went wrong.
+Destination Logrono and a hotel room, I was stoked, and I was finally crossing over into the La Rioja wine region.

 The path was steep today and most of my people ended up passing me, including Anna.
 A few hours into it and I was in excruciating pain.
 Apparently the hip flexors (butt muscles I never knew I had) get sore because of the backpack and so one is supposed to take smaller steps.
 By the time I crossed over into the wine-producing region of La Rioja, I could barely walk!
 My right ass cheek would simply go no further.